avatar-kaleb/kalebmckelvey-site/blog/would-you-fill-up-your-friend-s-gas-tank.md

 cover: /post-images/would-your-friend-fill-up-the-gas-tank.jpg
 date: '2017-08-09'
 title: Would You Fill Up Your Friend's Gas Tank?
-category: Other
+category: Life
 tags:
   - friendship
   - charlie munger
   - reflection
 ---

 During my [no TV challenge](https://kalebmckelvey.xyz/challenges/tv-challenge/) (ending tomorrow!!), I began reading and finished _Poor Charlie's Almanack, the Wit and Wisdom of Charles T. Munger_.
 On page 39, there is an excerpt from his son, Charles T. Munger, Junior.
 I've typed it out for you below!

 ## Story from the book